GregLeonhardt/LogSeq/pages/GFS-VB.md

 - Probably because it is what I am using for just about everything else I will start with a Debian image.
+	- The following are for "**debian-12.5.0-amd64-netinstall.iso**"
+		- Just do a normal Debian install until you get to the software selection menu.
+			- Uncheck 'Debian desktop environment' and 'GNOME' leaving 'standard system utilities' as the ONLY checked box.
+		-